 - 4 ounces Tillamook medium cheddar cheese grated

 - Line a half-sheet pan with parchment paper.
+[Half Sheet Pan = approx. 20" x 13.5".]
 Spray with cooking spray and sprinkle lightly with cornmeal.
 Tilt the pan back and forth to distribute corn meal evenly.
 Set aside.

 - Combine yeast, flour, dry milk, sugar, and salt in a medium mixing bowl.

-- Add warm water (130°F) and mix thoroughly for about 5 minutes.
+- Combine oil and warm water, and then pour into flour mixture and stir thoroughly for about 5 minutes.
 Mixture will be very sticky.